 Are research findings the result of a particular intervention or due to chance?

-An important concept in education research is what is known as a “p value.”
-This is the outcome of a significance test that is based on the pessimistic assumption that a researcher’s results are merely due to chance.
+An important concept in education research is statistical significance.
+The idea is to determine the likelihood that a particular outcome in a study, such as higher student math achievement, is mere chance or was associated with a specific intervention.
+Statistical significance is measured by what is known as a “p value.”
 Big values of p are evidence supporting the idea that the results were due to chance.
 Small values of p are evidence against the idea that chance explains the outcome.

 Another common misuse is to assume that statistical significance is equivalent to obtaining big, meaningful or important results.
 Unfortunately, a p value will not really tell you anything about the magnitude or real-world importance of the results.
 It is important to keep in mind, for instance, that p values are very sensitive to sample sizes.
 The bigger the sample, the more likely the findings are statistically significant.
 But even while studies with many thousands of participants may yield highly statistically significant results, the actual effect of the program or intervention may be marginal.